Kazeviur/ygopro-cv/General Issues.md

 - [ ] **You can't [Rest] your cards to attack with them**
 - When your card [attacks](https://yugioh.fandom.com/wiki/Attack), it [Rests] at the end of the [damage step](https://yugioh.fandom.com/wiki/Damage_Step).
 ## Card Effects
-- [ ] **You don't always look through your entire deck when you take a card from it**
-- If you're required to take a specific card from your deck, the game will only show you the relevant cards.
 - [ ] **You can't attack a card in the back row (RC)**
 - For example: _If this unit would attack, it may instead attack an opponent's unit in the back row._
 - [ ] **_When another card rides this unit_ doesn't trigger**